M.S.Ed in Counseling

 Our program is designed to meet the needs of a diverse body of degree-seeking students.
 The majority of our classes are offered late afternoons and evenings to serve the working population of our students.
 Most classes are offered at our main campus in DeKalb, but some classes may be offered at our satellite sites in Rockford, Naperville and Hoffman Estates.
 We take pride in helping you move swiftly through the program.
 Faculty and staff are available to assist with coursework, internship, practicum and assistantships.
 We believe a collaborative studentfaculty relationship enhances your experience in our master's program.

-The School Counseling Program graduated 12 students last year with a 96 percent completion rate.
+The School Counseling Program graduated 21 students last year with a 96 percent completion rate.
 Approximately 95 percent of our school counseling students pass their licensure examination and 84 percent find job placement after graduation.
+Because School Counseling degree students are also eligible for mental health positions, several graduates gain employment in non-school counseling positions.

 "My preparation was excellent because of the professors I had.
 They provided valuable real-life experiences to help make learning fun and interesting.
 Every day, I am using some counseling technique I learned in class or during my internship.
-My favorite professor pushed me to be better and to get out of my comfort zone."by Robin Enders, M.S.Ed., School Counseling, Counselor and WEB Coordinator, Clinton Rosette Middle School
+My favorite professor pushed me to be better and to get out of my comfort zone."by Robin Enders, Counselor and WEB Coordinator, Clinton Rosette Middle School, DeKalb Community Unit School District 428